Department of Natural Resources

 See below for rates and operating dates for state park and state forest campgrounds

-* There is an additional fee of $10 per night/pet/cabin or $15 per night/pet/lodge in Harrisville, Leelanau, Sleepy Hollow, Lime Island and Cheboygan ONLY.
-This is part of a pet-friendly lodging program.
+As part of the pet-friendly lodging program, there is an additional fee of $10 per night/pet/cabin or $15 per night/pet/lodge in Harrisville, Leelanau, Sleepy Hollow, Lime Island and Cheboygan state parks.

 When the booking window opens, reservable inventory becomes available Monday through Friday at 8 a.m. and Saturday and Sunday at 9 a.m.